RuiMartins1996/VectorizedAdjoint/README.md

 Description:
 ============================================================
 VectorizedAdjoint is a C++ library that implements discrete adjoint sensitivity analysis for systems of parameter dependent ordinary differential equations solved using explicit adaptive Runge-Kutta methods.
-VectorizedAdjoint leverages vectorization and automatic differentiation to accelerate the computations.
+VectorizedAdjoint leverages SIMD vectorization and automatic differentiation to accelerate the computations.
 VectorizedAdjoint has been tested with the gcc compiler.

 Structure: